London City Wall - Bastion 14

 Erected by City of London Corporation.

 Location.
 51° 31.066′ N, 0° 5.705′ W. Marker is in City of London, England.
 Marker can be reached from London Wall just west of Wood Street.
 Touch for map.
-Marker is at or near this postal address: 140 London Wall, City of London, England EC2V 5DY, United Kingdom.
+Touch for directions.

 More about this marker.
 The London Wall Bastion and marker are visible to pedestrians from, yes, the street named "London Wall", address 140.
 There is a vehicle offramp leading down from the street level to an underground car park, and one may take the sidewalk alongside the ramp to view the bastion and wall.